jennyballif/jennyballif.github.io/_posts/2016-12-21-science-mom-s-guide-to-water-part-2.md

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG2/SMG2blog2.png" description="Cartoon depiction of water as a solid, liquid, and a gas." maxwidth="600px" %}

+In the picture above, I touched every other drop with the soapy toothpick, and you can see how flat they got in comparison to their non-soapy neighbors!
+It doesn't take very much soap to make a huge difference to the surface tension.

 To learn more about why surface tension works and to see several fun investigations you can do with surface tension, watch Science Mom’s Guide to Water, Part 2: